claire-b415/claireb-studio/src/data/bloghacking-the=robot-tax.md

 imgUrl: "../../assets/_doggie_diner_head_claire_b_1x1.jpeg"
 description: "Why the Human Glitch is the Only SEO That Survives the AI Shift."
 ---
-# Hacking the Robot Tax: How to Surface in 2026 Without Pandering
+title: "Hacking the Robot Tax: How to Surface in 2026 Without Pandering" ...
+---

 *Why the Human Glitch is the Only SEO That Survives the AI Shift*